rgleave/proj2/EnergyForecastingWorkshop-module-1.md

   Before you can interact with raw text data, you must apply a structure (schema) over the data set to allow Athena to execute structured queries.
 This process is called cataloging and generates databases and tables in the AWS Glue Catalog.
 There are several ways to create databases and tables, however in this workshop we will use Athena to do so.
 Navigate to the Athena console, and select the Editor tab.
 Select  and run the following queries:

-  a) This query creates a database to catalog our sample data.
+  a) The first query creates a database to serve as a catalog to hold our sample data tables.

 ```
 create database samples_db;